P2P-VPS-Depricated/server-deployment/README.md

 4. Enter the `open-bazaar` subdirectory.
 Build the OpenBazaar Docker images by running `./buildImage`.

+* Initialize the OpenBazaar store by running the initialization script: `./initImage`

+* Configure your store to use Bitcoin Cash (BCH) by copying the `config` file:
+`cp config ~/.p2pvps/openbazaar/`

 5. Enter the `server-deployment/sshd-container` directory and build that image with `./buildImage`.

+* Enter the `server-deployment/listing-manager` directory and build that image with `./build-image`.

 6. Enter the `server-deployment` directory and build the ConnextCMS docker container.
 The `--no-cache` option should be used to prevent issues with symbolic links: